KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans.md

 ### Polar NRZ-Level & NRZ-Invert
 - The bit 0 and 1 are in different voltage polar.
 - NRZ-L, the level of voltage determines the value of the bit.
-- NRZ-I, the change or the lack of change in the level of voltage determines the value of the bit.
+- NRZ-I, the change or the lack of change in the level of voltage determines the value of the bit. <br>
 ![](fig/NRZ-I.png)

 ### RZ (Return to Zero)
 - The main problem with NRZ encoding occurs when the sender and receiver clocks are not synchronized.
 The receiver does not know when one bit has ended and the next bit is starting.
 One solution is RZ scheme.
 - The signal changes not between bits but during bits.
-- The signal goes to 0 in the middle of each bit, and remains there until the beginning of the next bit.
+- The signal goes to 0 in the middle of each bit, and remains there until the beginning of the next bit. <br>
 ![](fig/RZ.png)

 ### Biphase: Manchester and Differential Manchester